Krillh/Airzlinshire/Misc/Eras of History.md

 **Span:** ~18,600 -> ~20,800

 The Era of Wars is marked by cultures becoming increasingly different.
-The world had been in a relatively harmonious state for a very long time, but as populations started to really grow near the end of the [[Eras of History#Era of Mastery|Era of Mastery]],
+The world had been in a relatively harmonious state for a very long time, but as populations started to really grow near the end of the [[Eras of History#Era of Mastery|Era of Mastery]], there was fewer global comradery and connection.
+The invention of [[Tomes]] in about 19,000 is often seen as a major catalyst for the conflicts that came.

-the invention of [[Tomes]].
 They were not immediately impactful, staying mostly an little-known idea for nearly 150 years after their conception.

+Some conflicts over resources started cropping up, and as leaders looked for ways to make their army more powerful, iron and [[tomes]] were the clear choices.

 # From Copilot: